Everyone is wondering is Bitcoin a good investment?

 Bitcoin is fun, exciting, and profitable, so it’s no surprise people love investing in it.
 If you’re ready to dip your toe in, start by allocating 1-3% of your total investment portfolio to cryptocurrency.
 You can increase this to 5% to 10% when you feel more comfortable investing in cryptocurrency.

 Bitcoin is volatile af.
 Few investors can handle watching the price move 20% to 40% in a single day, but that’s the stomach you need to have if you’re going to hold Bitcoin as a long-term thing.

 Without insurance or government backing, Bitcoin is one of the riskiest investments available, which means you probably shouldn’t make it the cornerstone of your retirement portfolio.
 But can you make some quick cash?
-Probably.
-Maybe.
-If you’re really fast and careful, which you’re likely not.
+For sure.
+Should you buy and hold?
+Even better.

 Is there still an opportunity to make money in Bitcoin?

-Yes, probably.
+Yes.
 People are excited about this cryptocurrency and it will likely see gains for awhile.
 Does this mean you should jump in?
-Not as an investment, but if you want to put a Bitcoin or two in your pocket for fun, go for it — just make sure you can handle the volatility.
+Also, yes.

 You should still be investing the bulk of your wealth in the traditional stock market, but you need to own some cryptocurrency.
 We’re living in a time where this asset cannot be ignored, so now is the time to invest.